1Password/onepassword-operator/secret-injector/README.md

             value: op://my-vault/my-item/sql/username
           - name: DB_PASSWORD
             value: op://my-vault/my-item/sql/password
-        - name: my-app //because my-app is not listed in the inject annotaion above the environment values for this container will not be updated with secret values
+        - name: my-app //because my-app is not listed in the inject annotation above this container will not be injected with secrets
           image: my-image
           env:
           - name: DB_USERNAME